 The first Saturday of each month, we have five slots available at the Habitat for Humanity build site for Rocky Mountain College students.
 The current build site is at Rebecca Place in Billings.
 All RMC volunteers must fill out volunteer paperwork prior to arrival.
 The paperwork can be found on the bulletin board outside of the Rocktivities Lounge.
 Student-volunteers should plan on volunteering for the full eight-hour work day for their day of service.

 Habitat for Humanity is an ecumenical Christian housing ministry that forms partnerships with volunteers who share the vision of eliminating poverty housing worldwide.
 Visit their website at www.billingshabitat.org.

-Seussville is a one-day educational program designed and put on by Rocky Mountain College Office of Community Service and associated volunteers for local elementary students.
+Seussville is a one-day educational program designed and put on by Rocky Mountain College Office of Community Involvement and associated volunteers for local elementary students.
 For the event, volunteers help construct Dr. Seuss props and decorations, which are placed in and around seven different educational stations.
 Each station is typically themed around a particular Dr. Seuss book and emphasizes one subject through a short lesson and activity (meteorology, ecology, outdoor skills, etc.)